 Florida Accredited Medical Assistant Schools and Programs

 Florida offers good potential if you’re looking for a career in medical assisting.
-With a mixture of beautiful weather, recreation, and many tourist attractions, Florida has a consistent population to support healthcare growth.
-The average salary for medical assistants in Florida is around $33,000.
+With beautiful weather, recreation, and many tourist attractions, Florida has a consistent population to support healthcare growth.
+The median salary for medical assistants in Florida is around $33,000.

 Search Medical Assistant Programs